 The weird contrast here is the water, when unaffected by the stream in incredibly clear, more so than practically anywhere on the island.
 Away from any agricultural runoff and with no sandy beach to churn it up the water can take on a real clarity.
 As you can see in our drone footage and snorkel video!
 Conditions are also really benign.
 We have never detected any sort of current and you really can float about in safe shallow water just enjoying the underwater spectacle…assuming the surf is not up of course.

 The bay is made up of different parts.

 Nearshore – When conditions are poor, avoid.
 When conditions are moderate, Avoid.
 When conditions are perfect, Avoid.
-Everyone has to snorkel here as this is the entry point, but even on good days its rubbish.
+Everyone has to snorkel here as this is the entry point, but even on good days, it is rubbish.
 Keep your head down and push through to the better water ahead.
 Definitely don’t judge the bay on these early waters.

-Right-hand side reef system – This is main snorkeling area of the bay.
-You can wee in the overhead shot this is where the clear water and extensive reef network sits.
-These calm protect shallow waters get sun all day long and that if perfect coral growing conditions.
+Right-hand side reef system – This is the main snorkeling area of the bay.
+You can see in the overhead shot this is where the clear water and extensive reef network sit.
+These calm protected shallow waters get sun all day long and that if perfect coral growing conditions.
 Where ever you find healthy coral you find an intricate ecosystem living alongside.
 You can spend your entire snorkel exploring here and you will get the best of the bay.

 Central Channel – In the middle of the bay the water deepens off and a sandy bottom forms.
 This is handy for the sailboats and catamarans that moor up to unload their passenger direct to the best snorkeling.
 When a boat is in expect the right-hand reef to be busy!